Your Questions Answered

 No. Removing the title will confuse users and search engines.

 Titles help users find content and orient themselves on your site.
 Imagine being blind and listening to a screen reader.
-When you encounter a page without a title, you'd hear the content on the page with no real introduction.
+When you encounter a page without a title, you would hear the content on the page with no clear introduction or context.
 Having page titles makes it possible to meet WCAG 2.0 2.4.2.

 Titles are also used by search engines to index the pages on your site and make it easier to search for and find the pages on your site.